PostHog/posthog.com/contents/docs/deployment/deploy-heroku.md

 By default, we install a `hobby-dev` Postgres and Redis add-on to the app - these can be found in the **Manage App** screen under *Installed add-ons*.

-Since this is the free tier, there may be significant lag if you visit the app after your site has not been visited for a while.
+Since `hobby-dev` is the free tier, there may be significant lag if you visit the app after your site has not been visited for a while.
 To avoid this, you can upgrade up from the free teir.